HEADS-project/methodology/heads_methodology/create_libraries_to_support_platform_specific_features__library__component.md

 }
 ```

-> ThingML would allow defining only one thing fragment containing both the message declarations and the port.
+> **Hint** ThingML would allow defining only one thing fragment containing both the message declarations and the port.
 However, if a thing want to use a timer, it will need to include the timer messages. **Splitting message and port declarations favors a better reuse**:

 ```
 thing fragment RandomUser includes RandomMsg{